If I Ruled the World… Imagine That

 Yes, that’s right.
 I just compared Nas to John Lennon.
 Do you have a problem with that?
 Though special props must be given to Lennon’s “Imagine,” if only for the mild “questioning of it all” he puts out there in the first few lines.
 I have no trouble imagining there’s no heaven or hell, to use Lennon’s words, and my life is rich and full of wonder.

 Take, for instance, the experience of taking my two sons to the Imagine Nation Children’s Museum.
 To watch them learn and interact and just experience new things is incredibly rewarding.
-Especially because it’s, y’know, fully tangible and all.
+Especially because it’s, y’know, it was real and tangible.

 For my wife Hoang and I, children’s museums have always been sort of a measuring stick.
 Our older son Damian, now 8, has a rare syndrome that results in fairly significant developmental and intellectual delays – among other things.
 So there have been times at various Connecticut children’s museums when we have been confronted full force with his delays and difficulties.

 Now with a little brother along for the CTMQ ride, it’s interesting to see how he enjoys these places in ways Damian never did.
-At the same time, Damian can now participate in some of the activities that his age-peers have long ago dismissed.
+At the same time, Damian can now participate in some of the activities that his age-peers have long ago moved beyond.

 For us, that represents a massive victory.
-There is perhaps no greater joy in the world than when parents of special needs kids hit milestones, no matter how inconsequential to other parents, many years after what is typical.
+There is perhaps no greater joy in the world than when parents of special needs kids hit milestones – many years after what is typical.

-In other words, the highs and lows we experience parenting Damian are much higher and much lower than parents who have no idea what it’s like dealing with his Smith-Magenis Syndrome.
-And now, with Calvin almost three, the whole crazy ride is completely new and different for us.
+In other words, the highs and lows we experience parenting Damian are much higher and much lower than parents who have no idea what it’s like dealing with his disabilities.
+And now, with Calvin almost three, the whole crazy parenting ride is completely new and different for us.

 Which is pretty darn cool.